 Report the cyber attack to the authorities

 During a data breach, if any customer data is exposed, you must report it to the right authorities.
 Failing to do so can attract heavy fines from several data governance and compliance agencies.
 In several countries, it’s not mandatory to report a cyber attack if no customer data has been leaked.
-However, reporting an attack can help law enforcement agencies gather more information about the breach and safeguard other organizations from becoming a victim of the same threat.
+However, reporting an attack can help law enforcement agencies gather more information about the breach and prevent other organizations from becoming a victim of the same threat.

 Invest in cyber resilient solutions